- Article (1) Definitions

 Article (2) Scope of Application

-Every person convicted on the grounds of a misdemeanor or a felony shall be restitution in accordance with the provisions of this Law.
+Every person convicted on the grounds of a misdemeanor or a felony shall be rehabilitated in accordance with the provisions of this Law.

 a.
 Six-months in the case of non-peace disturbing felonies;